The Man Who Pressed His Luck...and Won

 Wikipedia has an extensive narrative about what happened to Larson after his win.
 The short version is that he lost part of his money in a ponzi scheme, he lost part of it in a bizarre scheme involving $1 bills and a radio game show, and he lost the remainder when his house was burgled (he reportedly had $40,000 in $1 bills in the house).
 Two years after winning, he was working at Wal-Mart.

 Larson eventually became involved with an illegal lottery scheme and lived his remaining years on the run from the law, eventually dying from throat cancer in Apopka, Florida in 1999 at the age of 49.
 It's a sad story -- read more about it at Wikipedia.
-There's also a good writeup of the whole story at Snopes, and Larson's story was discussed on a recent episode of This American Life.
+There's also a good writeup of the whole story at Snopes, and Larson's story was discussed on an episode of This American Life.